SoftwareBrothers/mailinger/README.md

 yarn start
 ```

+## Tests

+If you want to run tests in development mode, simply run `yarn test`.
+It will run tests for files that has been changed since last commit.
+It will run tests in `--watch` mode.
+You can also do one-time run with code coverage of all tests, run `yarn coverage`.

+### How to setup test runner in IntelliJ IDEA / PHPStorm / WebStorm?

+1. Click `Add Configurations`
+2. Click `+` on the top-left corner of the screen, then select `Jest`
+3. Give it a good name, like `All Tests`
+3. Click 'Ok'

+That's it!
+Now you have 3 icons available: `Run 'All Tests'`, `Debug 'All Tests'` and `Run 'All Tests' with Coverage`.
+Click on the last one and see that project tree will now have information about code coverage!

 ## License

 mailinger is Copyright © 2019 SoftwareBrothers.co.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.